robstoll/atrium/README.md

     ◾ does not contain:
       ⚬ an entry which:
           » is greater than: 1        (kotlin.Int <1234789>)
-        ✘ ▶ number of occurrences: 1
+        ✘ ▶ number of such entries: 1
             ◾ is: 0        (kotlin.Int <1234789>)
         ✔ ▶ has at least one element: true
             ◾ is: true